Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 NordVPNMake your VPN usage invisible to detection with this provider’s advanced obfuscation features.

-Surfshark VPN is a new player in the VPN world.
+Surfshark is a new player in the VPN world.
 This VPN claims to work effortlessly in China.

 Therefore, our team in China put Surfshark to the test immediately.
 The results are very encouraging up to now.
 Surfshark can easily bypass the Great Firewall of China and the connection is fast enough to have an enjoyable internet experience.
 Shortly we will publish more details about using Surfshark in China.